Demi-urge/menace_sandbox/docs/self_improvement_engine.md

 When a `SelfCodingEngine` is supplied, the engine may patch helper code before running the automation pipeline.
 See [self_coding_engine.md](self_coding_engine.md) for more information.

+Persisting cycle data across runs is possible by providing `state_path` when creating the engine.
+ROI deltas and the timestamp of the last cycle are written to this JSON file and reloaded on startup.

 Each engine may use its own databases, event bus and automation pipeline allowing multiple bots to improve in parallel.

 ## Reinforcement-learning policy